-Which apps are best for selling used clothes?
+Which online marketplaces and apps are best for selling used clothes?

 Vestiaire Collective is the place to list any designer gems hanging in your closet.
 They authenticate items, so buyers can have complete confidence in you.
 It does come at a bigger cost—you receive around 75% of the money from sales—but when you’re selling a more premium product it’s worth doing properly and reaching discerning buyers.